maximdeclercq/vtk-hackathon-2021/readme.md

 Note that successive runs will append to this file and not overwrite is, so it's best to remove or rename it after you made changes to your crawler.

-### Scale it up
+#### Scale it up

-Once you can succesfully crawl hotels and their info, also do the Paris hotels.
-You'll want to speed it up, and do some more concurrenctly.
-Have a look at `workshop/workshop/settings.py` to tweak some settings to increase the throughput.
+Once you can succesfully crawl hotels and their info, you'll want to speed it up, and do some more requests concurrenctly.
+Otherwise you won't be able to get all the data in time.
+Have a look at `workshop/workshop/settings.py` to tweak some of the settings to increase the throughput.

-Once you've increase the throughput, do some different runs and compare the output results.
-You might see different results (the ordering of items is irrelevent, compare the content, e.g. number of hotels you get each time ...).
+Once you've increased the throughput, do some different runs and compare the output results.
+Depending on which destinations you are crawling, you might see different results (the ordering of items is irrelevent, compare the content, e.g. number of hotels you get each time ...).
 The differences will occur in destinations different from Amsterdam.
 If you look at the logs from your run, and the output statistics at the end, you might see what is causing this.
-Have a look around (in the Scrapy docs, Google around) how you can handle this issue with Scrapy...
+Have a look around (in the Scrapy docs, Google around) what you are experiencing here and how you can handle this issue with Scrapy...
 As a hint, this will only occur if you have increased the throughput sufficiently.

 Issue: Add middleware to handle 429 rate limiting

-### Get the rates of all hotels on the site for the coming year.
+### 2.a.2 Get the rates of all hotels on the site for the coming year.

 Now that you have (some of) the hotels in the inventory of the site, you can start getting the rates for them.
 The file `workshop/spiders/ota_rates.py` will the spider for the rates.
 Implement it in the same way as you have done the previous spider.
 Look around on the website for how the url's are structured so you can generate them in `start_requests`.
 Going via the search form every time and looping through the results would be very inneficient (in reality not feasible).
 The hotels available on the website are available in the json you made in the previous step, so use that to generate requests.